 All developments must budget for and fund operating deficit reserves.
 The funding of the operating deficit reserve must be completed at or before Conversion.
 The operating deficit reserve must be and held for the Compliance Period.
 The required amount is six months of operating expenses plus six months of debt service unless DCA makes an adjustment.
+If the investor requires a higher operating deficit reserve, DCA will utilize the higher of the two requirements for underwriting.
 For underwriting purposes, DCA will generally use six months of operating expenses plus six months of debt service.
-However, DCA reserves the right to evaluate the reasonableness of the proposed amount and may make appropriate adjustments.
+However, DCA reserves the right to evaluate the reasonableness of the proposed amount and may make appropriate-adjustments.